-- the chair is uninvolved in the student's and advisor's work; - the chair is administratively independent from inside committee members (i.e., has minimal influence over committee members' tenure or status); - the chair has had prior experience serving on dissertation committees; and - the chair has an earned doctorate and is tenured or tenure eligible requested /nominated chair.
-Pending approval of the Program Director, a memo confirming the establishment of the dissertation defense committee is sent to the student, committee members, and the SON registrar.
+- the chair has an earned doctorate and is tenured or tenure eligible; - the chair is uninvolved in the student's and advisor's work; - the chair is administratively independent from inside committee members (i.e., has minimal influence over committee members' tenure or status); and - the chair has had prior experience serving on dissertation committees to the Program Director for approval.
+The Program Director will initiate the request to the requested /nominated chair.
+When the external chair is confirmed, the student and primary advisor will be notified.